 California Consumer Privacy Act (CCPA) enacted on Jan.
 1, 2020 is the new Privacy Law created to protect the privacy rights of Californian citizens.
-The Act, as we described in our article, puts restrictions on companies on how they collect and use consumer data.
+The Act, as we described in our article – (link to the first article), puts restrictions on companies on how they collect and use consumer data.
 The act requires companies to build in mechanisms that will ensure that CCPA requirements are met.
 This includes establishing methods of interaction with the customer and internally building mechanisms to handle the requests from the end-user.
 Some of the key mechanisms that you need to establish in the organization to interface with the end-user are:

 Gap Analysis and Remediation

 While compliance to CCPA seems like few simple steps to follow, especially if you look at the mechanisms that you need to put in place for interaction with the end-user and most companies will solely focus on this.
 But, a lot of effort is required especially on your internal data to ensure the customer is given the right information and all his requests are fulfilled.
 Creating a database of customers which includes information on who is using it within the company, the purpose of the data being collected, and what are the rights granted on the data is the first step towards this.

 A detailed gap analysis shall be conducted by the organization to understand the consumer data that is collected and used.
 The steps that you need to take to conduct a gap analysis are:

 - Data and Process Mapping and dataflow analysis: This requires an organization to understand their data and process mapping, data sources and how the data flows.